myhdl/myhdl/doc/source/manual/hwtypes.rst

   5

 Note that the *max* attribute is 32, as with 5 bits it is possible to represent the range 0 ..
-31. Creating an :class:`intbv` this way is convenient but has the disadvantage that only positive value ranges between 0 and a power of 2 can be specified.
+31. Creating an :class:`intbv` in this way is convenient but has the disadvantage that only positive value ranges between 0 and a power of 2 can be specified.